top of page

 The following portrait policies are in place to protect this unique property.

-photographer.
-If more than two people are to be photographed, then this will be
+than 2 people are to be photographed, then this will be considered a photo shoot, which has a

-exception would be a family portrait sitting or engagement portrait sitting.
-Ask the
+different set of policies and rental rates.
+The exception would be a family portrait sitting or

-Aldredge House liaison for more details.
+engagement portrait sitting.
+Please ask the Aldredge House Museum liaison for more details.

-2. You must notify us prior to your portrait session if you will be using an outside vendor, such as a musician, horse & carriage, antique car, etc.
+2. You must notify us prior to your portrait session if you will be using an outside vendor, such as a

 4. All floors and carpets must be protected from any moveable equipment.

-5. Furnishings of Historic Aldredge House shall not be taken outside of the House or
+5. Furnishings of the Aldredge House Museum shall not be taken outside the House or removed from the House.

-6. No tacks, staples or tape of any kind may be used on floors, walls, furniture or carpets on
+6. No tacks, staples or tape of any kind may be used on floors, walls, furniture or carpets on the

-the interior or exterior of the House.
+interior or exterior of the House.

-inside or outside the House.
+or outside the House.

-9. Food and drink are NOT permitted upstairs, with the exception of water.
+9. Food and drink are not permitted upstairs with the exception of water.

 10. Smoking is prohibited in the House.